 Community Legal Aid

 The Worcester County Food Bank partners with a Food Security Advocate at Community Legal Aid to:

-- provide direct legal assistance to households whose SNAP benefits have been denied or terminated in error; and
+- Provide direct legal assistance to households whose SNAP benefits have been denied or terminated in error;

 Gina Plata-Nino | Staff Attorney